 How Serious Are Car Accidents in Clearwater?

-Florida ranks as the third most dangerous state in the nation for drivers, based on the number of fatal crashes and car-accident-related deaths.
-Statistics show that Pinellas County is home to a fatal accident about once every three or four days.
+Florida ranks as the third most dangerous state in the nation for drivers, based on the number of car-accident-related deaths.
+Statistics show that Pinellas County is home to a deadly accident about once every three or four days.

-While the total number of wrecks might have declined between 2019 and 2020, the same isn’t true for fatal crashes and deaths.
-In 2019, there were 105 deadly accidents and 109 fatalities.
+While the total number of wrecks might have declined between 2019 and 2020, the same isn’t true for crashes and deaths.
+In 2019, there were 109 fatalities.

 What Are Clearwater’s Most Dangerous Intersections?

-Car crashes can happen anywhere, but most happen at or near an intersection.
+Car crashes can happen anywhere, but most take place at or near an intersection.